-URL format · Cloudflare Image Optimization docs
+URL format

 onerror=redirect

 - In case of a fatal error that prevents the image from being resized, redirects to the unresized source image URL.
 This may be useful in case some images require user authentication and cannot be fetched anonymously via Worker.
-This option should not be used if there is a change the source images is very large.
-This option is ignored if the image is from another domain, but you can use with subdomains.
+This option should not be used if there is a chance the source image is very large.
+This option is ignored if the image is from another domain, but you can use it with subdomains.

 metadata